ucdavisdatalab/workshop_python_basics/_sources/chapters/01_python-basics.md

 ### The Working Directory

 Section [](absolute-relative-paths) explained that relative paths have a starting point that depends on the context where the path is used.
-We can make that idea more concrete for Python.
 The _working directory_ is the starting point Python uses for relative paths.
 Think of the working directory as the directory Python is currently "at" or watching.

 Reading Files